Assessing the health of your business

 Your management team

-Ideally, your management team works well together towards fulfilling your vision for success.
+Ideally, your management team works well as a unit towards fulfilling your vision for success.
 Great management teams boast members with diverse skills that complement one another.
-Analyze your team and determine their value to your business.
+Analyze your team and determine its value to your business.

-- Who are they and what do they bring to your team?
+- Who are the members and what do they bring to your team?